 Cod Bay Fisheries Harbor

-Ceylon Fishery Harbours Corporation has the only natural harbour in the country, Cod Bay Fishery Harbour.
-The harbour was built as a deep-sea fishing port for trawlers operating in Pedro Bank as well as multi-day boats.
-From 1990 until 1998, the Harbour was not used.
+Ceylon Fishery Harbours Corporation has the only natural Harbour in the country, Cod Bay Fishery Harbour.
+The Harbour was built as a deep-sea fishing port for trawlers operating in the Pedro Bank as well as multi-day boats.
+From 1990 to 1998, the Harbour was not in use.

 Sampoor Lighthouse